Applied Biomedical Health Bsc (Hons)UCAS Code: C608|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

 In your third year, you will complete a dissertation in Applied Biomedical Health.
 This will allow you to specialise in a particular topic of interest, whilst being guided through the process by an expert in the field.

-Unlike a standard Biomedical Science degree, you will also study some applied elements: health and well-being, clinical nutrition and exercise science, which will prepare you more fully for a greater choice of careers in human health.
-Statistical and quantitative analytical skills are also developed during your studies, alongside those essential for critical analysis and data processing, interrogation, interpretation and presentation in the sciences.
+These applied parts of the course will prepare you more fully for a greater choice of careers in human health and science.
+Research methods and data handling skills are also developed during your studies, alongside those essential for critical analysis, data interrogation, interpretation and presentation in the sciences.
 This will enable you to become an independent learner, fully equipped to undertake your own scientific research dissertation in your honours year.
 Throughout the course, personal and professional development will also feature strongly.
-The culmination will ensure you are well-prepared vocationally with the key attributes required to be a successful scientist.
+The culmination of which will ensure you are well-prepared vocationally with the key attributes required to be a successful health scientist.

 In your first year, you will take two, 60 credit courses: Introduction to Applied Biomedical Health and Introduction to Human Biology.